DAI-Lab/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 1. Merge what is in ``master`` branch into ``stable`` branch.
 2. Update the version in ``setup.cfg``, ``{{ cookiecutter.project_slug }}/__init__.py`` and
    ``HISTORY.md`` files.
-3. Create a new TAG pointing at the corresponding commit in ``stable`` branch.
+3. Create a new git tag pointing at the corresponding commit in ``stable`` branch.
 4. Merge the new commit from ``stable`` into ``master``.
 5. Update the version in ``setup.cfg`` and ``{{ cookiecutter.project_slug }}/__init__.py``
    to open the next development iteration.